barsoom/devbook/rails_conventions/README.md

 Models don't have to inherit from `ActiveRecord::Base`.
 In fact, it's nice if they don't as they'll be easier to test.

 Models never send mail (or similar) in callbacks.
-See *use cases* for that.
+See *interactors* for that.

 Looking into: Separating persistence from domain logic with [Minimapper](https://github.com/joakimk/minimapper).